GfSE/SAF-Specification/stakeholders.md

 * Who are the Stakeholders involved in the intended solution?
 # System Architect
 Definition - System Architect:
-The System Architect as an individual or group performing the systems engineering for the SOI (SoI).
+The System Architect as an individual or group performing the systems engineering for the SOI.
 The system architect creates the system architecture i.e. the views as defined by the SAF.

 ## Concern
 * Are safety related design principles) followed e.g. segregation of monitors or independence or redundant elements?